Identifying bimodality in data using a proximity-based null model with an application to classifying cell cycle phases using oxidative stress: Introduction

 One such problems is the classification of cell cycle phases using measurements of oxidative stress.
-Specifically, mitotic cells have been shown to exhibit higher levels of oxidative stress than cells in interphase.
-Thus, successfully identifying subpopulations in measurements of oxidative stress in ensembles of cells may correspond to categorizing cell cycle phases.
-This can be useful in synthetic engineering tasks such as synchronizing cell cycles as well as developing a better understanding of the sources of heterogeneity between individual cells and throughout entire groups~\cite{Allcroft2023}.
-Here we seek to identify significant subpopulations in a group of {\it Dictyostelium discoideum} cells using oxidative stress measurements quantified by the log-ratio of dihydrodichlorofluorescein diacetate (DCF) to carboxyfluorescein diacetate (CF).
+Reactive oxygen species are hypothesized to play important roles in microbial development of cells~\cite{Aguirre2005,Liu2020}.
+Reactive oxygen species are also linked with cell cycles, with mitotic cells having been shown to exhibit higher levels of oxidative stress than cells in interphase.
+Thus, subpopulations of cells distinguished by oxidative stress may correspond to different cell cycles.
+Given the practical challenges of taking individual cell measurements, linking cell cycle phases with measurements of oxidative stress could be useful in synthetic engineering tasks such as synchronizing cell cycles as well as developing a better understanding of the sources of heterogeneity between individual cells and throughout entire groups~\cite{Allcroft2023}.
+Here we seek to identify significant subpopulations in a group of \emph{Dictyostelium discoideum} cells using oxidative stress measurements quantified by the log-ratio of dihydrodichlorofluorescein diacetate (DCF) to carboxyfluorescein diacetate (CF).
 Technical details for the experimental measurments and data collection are provided in the Appendix.